-When shopping for an important piece of jewelry, most of my clients know the design or style they've set their hearts on.
-But when asked about their preference for precious metals, their answers can be a bit more hazy.
+When shopping for an important piece of jewelry, most of my clients have their hearts set on a particular design or style.
+But when asked about their precious metals preference, their responses get a bit hazy.

-Each of the precious metals I cover below are well suited for crafting heavily worn jewelry such as wedding bands or engagement rings.
-As you read through, consider how each metal will suit your needs on three fronts: color preference, lifestyle, and budget.
+Throughout this article, I hope to make all of this crystal clear.
+The precious metals I cover below are well-suited for special, heavily worn jewelry such as wedding bands or engagement rings.
+As you read through, consider how each metal will meet your needs on three fronts: color preference, lifestyle, and budget.
+Hope you enjoy!

 Gold has been used in the creation of jewelry since ancient times.
 It was revered for its sun-like color and ability to polish to a lustrous shine.
-Of all the precious metals, gold is the one which offers up the widest variety.
-It can be found in different levels of purity, and mixed with other metals to create a plethora of colors.
+Of all the precious metals for jewelry, gold offers the widest variety when it comes to color and level of purity.

 14 karat (14K) is 14/24 karats = 58.5% gold